meghapsimatrix/shiny_egm/markdown_chunks/instructions.md

     -   If users want to upload their own data, they can select whether to upload an effect size level data or a summary level data.
 Users can upload csv, tsv, txt, or xlsx files.

-        -   *Effect size level data* refers to raw meta-analytic dataset with each row containing an effect size and data on variables like outcome measure, methodology, comparison type etc. related to that effect size.
+        -   *Effect size level data* refers to raw meta-analytic dataset with each row containing an effect size and corresponding data on variables like outcome measure, methodology, comparison type etc.

         -   *Summary level data* refers to data that contains number of studies and/or average effect size aggregated for combination of factors.